H2O Racing

 Points allocated at each Grand Prix count towards the overall World Championship standings.

-In addition to the World Championship, points are also allocated for the BRM Pole Position and Team Championships and the Fast Lap Trophy.
+In addition to the World Championship, points are also allocated for the Pole Position and Team Championships.

 DAY 1

-Drivers' briefing (compulsory for all team managers, drivers and radiomen of each boat)
+Drivers’ briefing (compulsory all team managers, drivers and radiomen of each boat).

 DAY 2

-Drivers' briefing (compulsory for all team managers, drivers and radiomen of each boat)
+Drivers’ briefing (compulsory all team managers, drivers and radiomen of each boat) at race headquarters.

 DAY 3